Mina Crandon: Scientific American

 They visited again on August 23, 1924, for a few days.
 On the August visit, Houdini exposed the mechanics used during the séance, along with other people involved in creating the noises during the séance.
-Houdini asked her to wear an apparatus which prevented her from using her legs.
+Houdini asked her to wear an apparatus that prevented her from using her legs.
 The apparatus was a large cabinet-box leaving only her head and hands sticking out.
 On August 25 with Comstock and Houdini in a séance Margery was placed in the cabinet.
 A box with a bell was placed on a table in front of the cabinet.
 During the séance the bell made a noise but when the lights were turned on it was revealed the lid of the cabinet-box had been forced open.
 Houdini claimed Crandon had cheated and had rung the bell herself.

 There was much disagreement among the committee, and in the end, only Carrington voted in favor of Crandon.
 However, committee Secretary Malcolm Bird leaked to the press that the committee was leaning toward a positive vote.
 Incensed, committee member Harry Houdini returned from abroad to submit his dissenting vote.
 His efforts to discredit Crandon became a part of his stage act, and he reproduced her effects for audiences as well as published a pamphlet that described how she achieved some of her more basic effects.

-On August 27, the investigator Comstock asked her to wear a similar device called, a "median control".
+On August 27, the investigator, Comstock, asked her to wear a similar device called a "median control".
 The device consisted of a box into which Crandon and an investigator would put their feet.
-Connecting to the box was a board which was locked on top of the knees, preventing withdrawal of the feet.
+Connecting to the box was a board that was locked on top of the knees, preventing withdrawal of the feet.
 Crandon's hands were held by the investigator and the box with the bell was placed outside the control-box.
 Crandon agreed to be tested and, because of the strict control, no paranormal phenomena in the séance were observed.
 Margery did not win the prize money.

 Ruler incident

 During a séance with the cabinet-box, Crandon requested that the sides be closed so she could move her hands freely inside the cabinet.
-A collapsible ruler was later found in the cabinet, Houdini suggested that Crandon had used the ruler with her neck to ring the bell.
+A collapsible ruler was later found in the cabinet.
+Houdini suggested that Crandon had used the ruler with her neck to ring the bell.
 In response, Crandon accused Houdini and his assistant Jim Collins of placing the ruler inside the cabinet to discredit her.
 Houdini and Collins were both questioned about the incident and denied placing the ruler in the cabinet.

 In 1959, author William Lindsay Gresham accused Collins of placing the ruler and quoted him as saying "I chucked it in the box meself.
 The Boss told me to do it.
 He wanted to fix her good".
 However, doubts have been raised about this statement.
 Magic historian Milbourne Christopher dismissed the alleged statement as "sheer fiction".
-According to Christopher the source of the quotation was a rival magician to Houdini, Fred Keating, and is unreliable.
+According to Christopher, the source of the quotation was a rival magician to Houdini, Fred Keating, and is unreliable.
 In 2003, Massimo Polidoro noted that "the incident remains doubtful to this day."